GDSL-UL/Teaching_Links/README.md

 ## Thanks...
-Thanks to Jon Reades, Alex Singleton who have all supplied content for this list.... plus anyone I have fogotten!
+Thanks to Jon Reades, Alex Singleton, James Cheshire who have all supplied content for this list.... plus anyone I have fogotten!